Wondering if it’s possible to create custom dashboards in Google Analytics 4?

 With MonsterInsights, you can see all your most important stats without leaving WordPress or opening Google Analytics.

-Plus, beyond adding your Google Analytics stats to WordPress, MonsterInsights sets up multiple more complicated tracking features for you, so you don’t have to try to puzzle them out.
-For instance, you can set up eCommerce tracking, author tracking, user journey tracking, video tracking, and more with just a couple clicks.
+Besides adding your Google Analytics stats to WordPress, MonsterInsights sets up multiple more complicated tracking features for you, so you don’t have to try to puzzle them out.
+For instance, you can set up eCommerce tracking, author tracking, user journey tracking, video tracking, and more with just a couple of clicks.

-To get started, take a look at the different reports you get at our different license levels and choose the one that has the features you need.
+To get started, look at the reports available at our different license levels and choose the one with the features you need.

 Want to start with just your basic stats?
 Use the free version of MonsterInsights.